-The Heartland Church Medical Clinic initiated services to the uninsured about five years ago, but today includes services to individuals with coverage and charges a significant fee for services.
+The Heartland Church Medical Clinic initiated services to the uninsured about six years ago, but today the majority of services are for individuals with coverage and charges a significant fee for services.
 Their offerings are more limited with a part-time D.O. as the provider and without the comprehensive offerings of a volunteer referral network, but are a useful resource for those seeking care for an acute condition when Health Care Access Clinic appointments are booked too far out for the caller, are over our income guidelines or have a 3rd party coverage and ability to pay much higher fees.
-The Health Care Access Clinic only utilizes physicians who are board certified and have privileges at Lawrence Memorial Hospital and can therefore offer comprehensive care for any condition presented through its network of providers in Douglas County.
+The Health Care Access Clinic only utilizes physicians who are board certified and have privileges at Lawrence Memorial Hospital and can therefore offer comprehensive care for any condition presented through its network of providers in Douglas County without competing with the private sector.